Application Essays

 Students often propose to work with a specific on-campus office including the Diversity/Minority Services offices, Disability Services offices, Career Centers, Financial Aid offices, Student Leadership offices, and other campus offices.
 Examples of these projects include:

-- Promoting and encouraging study abroad opportunities and the Gilman Scholarship through presentations to student clubs and organizations and through office organized events
+- Promoting and encouraging study abroad opportunities and the Gilman scholarship through presentations to student clubs and organizations and through office organized events

-- Serving as an official representative at campus fairs and events by sharing information on study abroad and the Gilman Scholarship
+- Serving as an official representative at campus fairs and events by sharing information on study abroad and the Gilman scholarship

 Study Abroad Outreach: